Texas prom after-party ends with gunfire, 9 wounded

 Gunfire erupted at a prom after-party in a Texas town on Sunday, injuring nine people, police said.

-People of interest were being questioned after the shooting, the authorities said.
+People of interest were being questioned after the shooting, authorities said.
+Police have not identified any motive for the shooting, but investigators said there may be a connection to a second shooting that happened within the city limits of Jasper on Valley Drive.
+Police did not immediately release additional informational about the second shooting.

-There was no incident at the prom itself, John Seybold, superintendent of the Jasper Independent School District, said in a statement to CBS Austin.
+There was no incident at the prom itself, John Seybold, superintendent of the Jasper Independent School District, said in a statement to CBS affiliate KEYE-TV.

 "We first want to say our prayers are with those injured early Sunday morning in the shooting that took place north of town," Seybold said.
 "Jasper ISD is working with law enforcement in any way we can to aid in their investigation to bring these perpetrators to justice.
 There will be a much larger law enforcement presence this week to ensure student safety, as well as counselors on hand for any students who need their assistance."